Blitz-Cloud/ettiHelper/content/englishPresentationRecommendations.md

-# Here is the list of resources that i promised you
+# Here is a list of resources to start your journey

 YouTube channels: